BiomedSQL: Text-to-SQL for Scientific Reasoning on Biomedical Knowledge Bases: Experiments

 \textbf{SQL execution metrics.} We report three SQL performance metrics: \textbf{Execution Accuracy (EX)}, \textbf{Jaccard Index (JAC)}, and \textbf{Syntax Error Rate (SER)}.
-Execution Accuracy is a widely used text-to-SQL metric~\cite{spider2018, bird2023} which represents the proportion of questions in the evaluation set for which the LLM-generated query and the ground-truth query return identical results.
+EX is a widely used text-to-SQL metric~\citep{spider2018, Li2023BIRD} which represents the proportion of questions in the evaluation set for which the LLM-generated query and the ground-truth query return identical results.
 We adapt EX for our use case to measure row-wise set equality, comparing the set of UUIDs returned in the case of \verb|SELECT *| queries or the set of numeric values returned in the case of \verb|COUNT| and other calculation queries.
-Jaccard Index~\cite{costa2021further}, or intersection over union, is a metric for gauging the similarity of two sets.
+JAC~\citep{costa2021further}, or intersection over union, is a metric for gauging the similarity of two sets.
 It tells us how close the LLM-generated SQL query results are to the ground-truth.
 Unlike EX, JAC will still credit a query that returns slightly more or less rows than the ground-truth, making it a more lenient metric.
-Finally, Syntax Error Rate is simply the proportion of questions in the evaluation set for which the LLM-generated SQL query is not executable on our database.
+Finally, SER is simply the proportion of questions in the evaluation set for which the LLM-generated SQL query was not executable.

-\textbf{BioScore.} To evaluate natural language responses, we adopt BioScore~\cite{bianchi2025biomedbench}, an LLM-as-a-judge metric computed using GPT-4o.
-BioScore includes: \begin{itemize} \item [--] \textbf{Response Quality Rate (RQR):} Proportion of factually correct answers.
-Measures how often a model provides correct answers. \item [--] \textbf{Safety Rate (SR):} Proportion of abstentions among all incorrect or abstained answers.
-Assesses a model’s ability to abstain from answering when uncertain. \end{itemize}
+\textbf{BioScore.} To evaluate natural language responses, we adopt BioScore~\citep{bianchi2026cardbiomedbench}, an LLM-as-a-judge metric computed using GPT-4o.
+BioScore includes: (1) \textbf{Response Quality Rate (RQR):} Proportion of factually correct answers.
+Measures how often a model provides correct answers.
+(2) \textbf{Safety Rate (SR):} Proportion of abstentions among all incorrect or abstained answers.
+Assesses a model’s ability to abstain from answering when uncertain.

 All metric definitions and prompts are provided in Appendix~\ref{subsec:metrics}.
-Correlation analysis between SQL and BioScore metrics is in Appendix~\ref{subsec:corr}.
+A correlation analysis between the SQL execution and BioScore metrics is presented in Appendix~\ref{subsec:corr}.
+To mitigate concern over the use of LLM-as-a-judge metrics, a correlation analysis between LLM-generated and domain expert-generated BioScores is presented in Appendix~\ref{subsec:corr_bioscore}.
+100 LLM-generated responses were sampled from a variety of different tested models and interaction paradigms.
+Domain experts were then asked to grade these responses, and a comparison between the counts of the LLM-generated and domain expert-generated BioScores is presented in Table \ref{tab:bioscore_comparison}.
+The resulting Spearman correlation coefficient from these counts is 0.89 ($p < 5e^{-8}$).
+This high correlation gives us confidence that the LLM-as-a-judge metrics used in our evaluations are stable and accurate.